 There are few isolated subjective happiness surveys and a few

-the mental and emotional health and well-being of the citizens.
+the mental health and emotional (happiness or subjective) well-being of the citizens.

 A new integrated qualitative and quantitative